As/Is

 move the Earth to make pearls of nothingness—

-Chop up text from dirty French
+Chop up text from dirty French novels,

-hearts, make it a production, all
+throw in some candy hearts, make it a production,

-for what reason?
-That this is all
+all for what reason?
+That this was all building

-climax, as our bodies reach
+to some astonishing climax, as our bodies

-through envelopes to grasp
+reached through envelopes to grasp with greedy

-is interesting to dance with raw
+it is interesting to dance with raw desire— to imagine

-the breasts, the sex, how they all
+the eyes, the breasts, the sex, how they all might look

 8.12.2016